diversen/pebble-framework-docs/README.md

 ## Build mkdocs

-This builds static HTML site in `site`.
+This builds a static HTML site in `site`.

     mkdocs build